Overview

 - The dataset will be loaded as a Virtual Hyperstack.

-- A window with the FFMpeg import data from the FFmpegVideoImportExport plugin should be visible.
+- A window with the focal plane and time point information should be visible.

 Imaris to Hyperstack